 Climate economics - costs and benefits

 Policymakers rely on economics to guide decision making on the risks posed to society by climate change.
 Central to that task are economic models.
-They can be used to estimate the future costs of climate impacts such as heatwaves, flooding and sea-level rise, and the economic benefits of preparing for them.
-Models can also estimate the costs and benefits of measures that reduce emissions.
+They can be used to estimate the future costs of climate change impacts such as heatwaves, flooding and sea-level rise, and the economic benefits of preparing for them.
+Models also estimate the costs and benefits of measures that reduce greenhouse gas (GHG) emissions.

 Costs and benefits

-Some climate impacts are inevitable, because greenhouse gases already in the atmosphere will continue to affect the climate for decades.
-Governments therefore have a choice between preparing for those impacts, or allowing them to happen and taking the economic penalty.
+Some climate impacts are inevitable because GHGs already in the atmosphere will affect the climate for decades, even centuries to come.
+Governments therefore have a choice of whether or not to prepare for those impacts.

 Models with limits

-Economists try to evaluate the impacts of climate change and climate change policies through the use of computer models called Integrated Assessment Models (IAMs).
+Economists evaluate the impacts of climate change and policies with state-of-the-art computer models called Integrated Assessment Models (IAMs).

-The models include projections of the physical aspects of climate change, such as how much the sea level will rise.
+IAMs include projections of the physical aspects of climate change, such as how much sea-levels rise.
 They also include projections of factors such as economic growth, global energy and land use, demographic change and technological progress.

 Models essentially produce cost-benefit analyses of climate policies.
 But details about the climate system’s response to emissions and society’s progress are deeply uncertain.
-Where data is scarce, modeling becomes more difficult.
+Where data is scarce, modelling becomes even more difficult.
 So model projections are inevitably sensitive to various assumptions.

-A further limit is that models may not reflect ethical aspects of climate change.
-For example, allowing high emissions to continue on one continent may have damaging impacts on another.
-And the impacts of emissions today will fall most significantly on future generations.
+A further limit is that models may not reflect certain ethical aspects of climate change.
+For example, allowing high emissions in one country may have damaging effects in others.
+The impacts of emissions today also fall most significantly on future generations.

 The costs of climate change

-Until mid-century, the impacts of climate change over the next few decades will largely be driven by greenhouse gases already in the atmosphere today.
-The World Bank estimates that the global costs of adapting to these climate impacts is expected to grow to $140-300 billion per year by 2030 and $280-500 billion per year.
+The impacts of climate change over the next few decades will largely be driven by greenhouse gases already in the atmosphere.
+The UN Environment Programme estimates that the global cost of adapting to these climate impacts is expected to grow to $140-300 billion per year by 2030 and $280-500 billion per year by 2050.

-The cost of impacts is difficult to calculate.
-Many impacts, such as loss of human lives, biodiversity loss, or loss of culture or identity are difficult to value in monetary terms, so are often omitted from projections.
+Certain climate impacts, such as loss of human lives, biodiversity loss, or loss of culture or identity, are difficult to value in monetary terms, so are often omitted from projections.